TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Entering.rst

-If the "t3editor" system extension is not installed or has been disabled via configuration options, the "Constants" and "Setup" fields will be just normal multi-line text fields.
+If the "t3editor" system extension is not installed or has been disabled via configuration options, the "Constants" and "Setup" fields will be normal multi-line text fields.

 .. figure:: ../Images/TemplatesInputNoT3Editor.png
    :alt: The Constants and Setup fields without the t3editor enabled